 - Rank bids received for each maturity on offer by yield in ascending order.
 Bills will then be allotted to those bids that are at, or below, the yield deemed by the DMO to be the highest accepted yield (the cut-off point).
 Bids at the highest accepted yield may only receive a proportion of the nominal amount of bills bid for, scaled on a pro-rata basis, according to the volume of bids remaining to be allocated to clear the tender; - Reserve the right not to allot the total amount of bills on offer, to cancel any tender and not to allot any bills (although it would consider this only in limited circumstances), and to reject and scale bids.
 At the cut-off point a scaling ratio will be calculated and applied to bids at the highest accepted yield.
-The scaling ratio will be rounded down to the nearest 0.0001% with any residual retained by the DMO and held in its official portfolio of collateral available for cash management purposes; - Publish the results of the tender on its wire services pages and on its website www.dmo.gov.uk as soon as practicable after the close of bidding (which is normally 11:00am London time).
-The results will set out the amounts applied for and allotted respectively at each maturity, the lowest, average and highest accepted yields, the scaling ratio at the highest accepted yield together with the residual amount retained by the DMO13; the results announcement will also include the amounts on offer at each maturity at the next tender, together with an outline of any ad hoc tenders to be held in the following week. - The public announcement of the tender results will contain sufficient information for bidders to be able to calculate their firm's own individual successful allocations; however, DMO dealers will also subsequently confirm firms' individual allocations electronically via the BAS platform, which will usually be a few minutes after the wider public results announcements, (but not beforehand).
+The scaling ratio will be rounded down to the nearest 0.0001% with any residual retained by the DMO and held in its official portfolio of collateral available for cash management purposes; and - Publish the results of the tender on its wire services pages and on its website www.dmo.gov.uk as soon as practicable after the close of bidding (which is normally 11:00am London time).
+The results will set out the amounts applied for and allotted respectively at each maturity, the lowest, average and highest accepted yields, the scaling ratio at the highest accepted yield together with the residual amount retained by the DMO;14 the results announcement will also include the amounts on offer at each maturity at the next tender, together with an outline of any ad hoc tenders to be held in the following week.

-13 The amounts allotted to bidders and the DMO will be rounded to the nearest £0.001m.
+14 The amounts allotted to bidders and the DMO will be rounded to the nearest £0.001m.

-$^{^{12}}$ See the section on pricing for the settlement convention the DMO uses for these purposes.
+13 See the section on pricing for the settlement convention the DMO uses for these purposes.